- Optimizely Web Experimentation

 Manage Experiment dashboard > View Results

 The experiment Results page provides a high-level summary and a module for each metric attached to your experiment.
 We will walk through the summary and modules below.
 You will use them to take action based on the results of an experiment.

 The summary provides a high-level overview of the experiment.
 It allows you to compare how each variation is performing for the primary metric compared to the original.

 Here is what you see once visitors enter your experiment:

-Optimizely shows the number of unique visitors bucketed into each variation.
+Optimizely Web Experimentation and Optimizely Feature Experimentation shows the number of unique visitors bucketed into each variation.

 In the previous screenshot, 423 visitors (or 32.59% of visitors in this experiment) have seen the original variation, 410 (31.59%) have seen Variation #1, and 465 (35.82%) have seen Variation #2.

 Below the summary, you will see the results for each metric that you added to your experiment.
 The primary metric is always at the top and expanded by default.
 Secondary metric results will be automatically collapsed.
 Select the arrow next to the secondary metric name to expand its results or select Expand all to view all secondary metric results.

-Conversion Rate or Conversions per Visitor: Under the Unique conversions view, Optimizely shows the conversion rate: the percentage of unique visitors in the variation who triggered the event.
+Conversion Rate or Conversions per Visitor – Under the Unique conversions view, Optimizely Web Experimentation and Optimizely Feature Experimentation show the conversion rate: the percentage of unique visitors in the variation who triggered the event.
 Under the Total conversions view, you will see Conversions per Visitor: the average conversions per visitor for visitors in the variation.

-Optimizely displays the relative improvement in conversion rate for the variation over the baseline as a percentage for most experiments.
+Optimizely Web Experimentation and Optimizely Feature Experimentation display the relative improvement in conversion rate for the variation over the baseline as a percentage for most experiments.
 For example, if the baseline conversion rate is 5% and the variation conversion rate is 10%, the improvement for that variation is 100%.

 Once a variation reaches statistical significance, the confidence interval always lies entirely above or below 0.